 - Close that gap and re-shoot.

-You should find it much better.
+You will find it much better for bokeh.
 If not, get closer to the subject in capturing that shallow depth-of-field.

 You may find that some background lights will disappear and magically reappear within your photographs.
 Don’t be alarmed, it hasn’t really got much to do with you.

 Electrical lights such as Christmas fairy lights may not show up on your photograph at all.
 This is due to the fact that the lights aren’t exactly constant.
 They strobe.

 They disappear in your image because your image isn’t synced with them.
 Try using a shutter speed slower than 1/60th of a second.

 If you have a camera with built-in flicker correction, turn it on (my 5D Mark IV has it, for example).